Fajara

 Fajara is a coastal suburb of Bakau in the Gambia.

-It is home to Isatou Njie-Saidy, a former Vice-President of the Gambia, the former US Ambassador, and formerly the home town of the late Sir Dawda Kairaba Jawara, a former Prime Minister of the Gambia and the first President of the Gambia.
+It is home to Isatou Njie-Saidy, a former Vice-President of The Gambia; Patricia Aslup, a former US Ambassador; and was formerly the home town of the late Sir Dawda Kairaba Jawara, a former Prime Minister of The Gambia and the first President of The Gambia.
 The Medical Research Council is located within a fenced complex on Atlantic Boulevard.
-There is also a large military camp.
+There is also a large military camp in the area.

 Tourism

-Prior to the arrival of the first tourists in the 1960s the inhabitants' living revolved largely around fishing.
+Prior to the arrival of the first tourists in the 1960s the inhabitants' livelihoods revolved largely around fishing.
 Fajara is, however, becoming an increasingly popular tourist destination with around 20 hotel complexes on the beach and many more inland.

 Bertil Harding Highway is one of the town's main thoroughfares, named after the pioneering Swedish tourist who arrived in 1965.